Table of Contents

 How Long Does Amphetamine Withdrawal Last?

 Because so many different substances are included under the category of amphetamines, the length of the withdrawal period can vary.
-However the average withdrawal starts on the first day of amphetamine detox and lasts around 1-2 weeks.
+However, the average withdrawal starts on the first day of amphetamine detox and lasts around 1-2 weeks.

 For the first few days, a person experiencing amphetamine withdrawal is likely to experience a sudden decrease in energy.
 This is the body adjusting to the sudden lack of a substance that it has likely learned to rely on to function.
+As the first few days give way to a week or more, withdrawal symptoms will be sporadic and occasionally severe, taking the form of any combination of the physical and mental effects listed above.

-Most symptoms do tend to clear up after 7 to 10 days, but some may linger for a few weeks still.
+Most symptoms tend to clear up after 7 to 10 days, but some may linger for a few weeks still.
 Cravings for amphetamines are still common, even after withdrawal is mostly over, illustrating the importance of undergoing amphetamine detox in a safe, supportive environment.

 Step 2.
 Residential Amphetamine Addiction Treatment